 Room for one person, either on a corridor with shared facilities or in a flat share.

 You can only move in upon commencement of the rental contract and only during the caretaker's working hours (Mo-Fr).
-Please speak to your caretaker during their office hours about this.
+Please speak to your caretaker during their office hours about this, or organize an appointment via phone with the relevant to you caretaker office.
 If this is a Saturday, Sunday or an official bank holiday, then you can only move in on the subsequent working day.
 Around 900 students move in and out at the beginning of the winter semester, so this means that you may have to wait for some time during peak times.
 Tip: you'll save yourself a lot of stress if you move in a few days after the first day of the month.

 Around 50% German students and 50% foreign students live in the Europahaus accommodation.
 Exchange students (short-term students) German residents are expected to help and support foreign students Foreign students cannot apply to the Europahaus accommodation directly.
 Room allocation for foreign students is done via the individual institute, subject to an agreed number of rooms.